arthureric/arthureric/README.md

 Hello, GitHub! 👋

-I'm <Eric Arthur>, a student at Brigham Young University-Idaho interested in <Software Development, Computer Science, data science, web development, machine learning, Computer Programmer ...> with a strong passion for building modern web applications and solving real-world problems through technology.
+I'm Eric Arthur, a student at Brigham Young University-Idaho interested in Software Development, Computer Science, data science, web development, machine learning, Computer Programmer with a strong passion for building modern web applications and solving real-world problems through technology.
 I also work to continuously improving my skills by creating projects and exploring new technologies.

 I enjoy learning new programming concepts, contributing to open-source projects, and developing software that is efficient, scalable, and user-friendly.